 Some classes will have additional adults supporting them.
 These may be supported by a teaching assistant, learning mentor or by another teacher.

-Pupils are group according to their keystage and specific level of need.
+Pupils are grouped according to their key stage and specific level of need.
 Group sizes range from 3 – 10 pupils in a group.
 The size of the group will depend of the level of need of the pupils.
-We will discuss the reasons behind the grouping with you and your child as well as difscuss reasons why it may be necessary to change these groupings.
+We will discuss the reasons behind the grouping with you and your child as well as discuss reasons why it may be necessary to change these groupings.

 How we support children with their literacy and numeracy development: